All Course > Angular > Introdunction To Angular Jan 01, 2020

 Once you have set up Angular CLI locally, you can generate a new Angular application running ng new <app-name> in the terminal.
 This command will generate all the required files and folders for us to begin with Angular.
 Not only that, it downloads all the required packages and stores them under the node_modules directory.

-• Find a complete guide for Angular files and folder structure here.
+• Find a complete guide for Angular files and folder structure on angular.io.

 Now it’s time to run the Angular application.
 Just open the terminal in the project root folder and run ng serve -o.
 This command will do all the necessary things that are required to run this Angular application on the browser.
 At this point, you have a running Angular application.
 In the next tutorial, we will use this application for further development.